django-import-export/django-import-export/docs/index.rst

 Django import / export
 ======================

-django-import-export is django application and library for importing and exporting data.
+django-import-export is a Django application and library for importing and exporting data with included admin integration.

 Features:

-* support multiple formats (Excel, CSV, JSON, ... and everything else that `tablib` support)
+* support multiple formats (Excel, CSV, JSON, ... and everything else that `tablib`_ support)

 * admin integration for importing